grapefruit-games/grapefruit-games.github.io/sportslike/index.markdown

 But **sports are made of people!** If it can't think about people, then The Sports Game can't think about sports.

-If you'd like to try thinking about sports, then you must **escape the prison of The Sports Game genre.**
+If you'd like to try thinking about sports, then you must **drop the baggage of The Sports Game genre.**

 ***